Bayesian Sparse Vector Autoregressive Switching Models with Application to Human Gesture Phase Segmentation: Gesture Phases Classification Using Sensor Data

 \subsection{Parameter settings}

-We consider the four different models investigated in the simulation study.
-We use the log-marginal likelihood (log-ml) to conduct model selection for the dwell distribution of the hidden state models and evaluate the model's predictive accuracy for the unseen hidden states in training and on a unseen test story.
-For each model we used \stan{} to sample 6,000 \MCMC samples from their corresponding posterior distribution, discarding 1,000 for burn-in.
+We consider the different models investigated in the simulation study, considering autoregressive order $P=1$.
+For the Bayesian models, we use the log-marginal likelihood (log-ml) to conduct model selection for the dwell distribution of the hidden state models and evaluate the model's predictive accuracy for the unseen hidden states in training and on a unseen test story,for For each Bayesian model we used \stan{} to sample 6,000 \MCMC samples from their corresponding posterior distribution, discarding 1,000 for burn-in.
 The reparametrizations outlined in Section \ref{Sec:l1ball_projection_alg} ensured that the average effective sample size of the remaining samples for all models was in excess of 1000.
-Section \ref{Sec:AdditionalGesturePhase} in Supplementary Material contains a graphical posterior predictive check consisting of the observations alongside 100 draws from the estimated posterior predictive \citep{gelman2006data}.
 Figure \ref{fig:Simulation_Dwell_Gesture} also provides a similar diagnostic used in the Section \ref{Sec:HSMM_sims} to demonstrate that the dwell approximation threshold $\bm{b}$ was chosen large enough to well approximate the underlying \HSMM.